Tokyo: The Last War: Production

-The box-office success of Teito Monogatari prompted a sequel to immediately be put into production.
-The budget was considerably smaller than its predecessor, and the plot adapted only a single book in the series (as opposed to the first film, which had adapted the plot of four books).
+With fewer resources, Ichise determined the sequel should be more akin to an action movie than an epic film.
+This change was also made in response to criticisms that the plot of the first movie had been difficult for general audiences to understand.
+The plot adapted only a single book in the series (as opposed to the first film, which had adapted the plot of four books).
 The only returning actor from the previous film was Kyūsaku Shimada, reprising his role as the supernatural villain Yasunori Kato.
 Screaming Mad George special effects unit was commissioned to do gore effects.
-The film also marked the directorial debut of Takashige Ichise, a Japanese film producer best known in the west for financing such J-Horror classics as Ring, Ju-on: The Grudge, and Dark Water as well as their respective Hollywood remakes.